mctechnology17/zmk-config/README.md

 - If both halves were disconnected/unsynchronized, you just have to press the reset button on both halves 10 times in a row and they will reconnect.
 - If you want to flash the firmware again you just have to connect the keyboard (that is, one half first, usually the left one) press the reset button 2 times in a row and your device is recognized as a hard disk storage drive, then just drag the file to flash and that's it. do the same with the other half.
-- Remember that if your corne - sofle - lily58 only has some functional RGB lights you can activate only the ones that you have functional, it is not necessary to activate all the lights. see reference in [led strip](./config/corne.keymap)
+- Remember that if your sofle only has some functional RGB lights you can activate only the ones that you have functional, it is not necessary to activate all the lights. see reference in [led strip](./config/corne.keymap)
 - You can combine the boards, for example: on the left you can have a [nice_nano_v2], on the right a [puchi_ble_v1] and on the dongle a [seeeduino_xiao_ble] or some clone [nice_nano_v2], or any combination you can think of.

 # ZMK STUDIO